tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 {{client-behavior}} for details.)

-Informally, a primary goal of ECH is ensuring that connections to servers in the same anonymity set are indistinguishable from one another for passive and active attackers without affecting any existing security properties of TLS 1.3.
+Informally, a primary goal of ECH is ensuring that connections to servers in the same anonymity set are indistinguishable from one another without affecting any existing security properties of TLS 1.3.
 See
 {{goals}} for more details about the ECH security and privacy goals.

 # Encrypted ClientHello Configuration {#ech-configuration}